Home / Glossary / African American

 Hyphenation is settled across every guide that addresses it (SEIU explicit; AECF, DSG, Sierra Club by usage): no hyphen.
 African American, not African-American.
 AP retired the hyphenated form in 2019.

 Capitalization is straightforward: both words capitalized as a proper-noun-style ethnic identifier.
-This was true even in the pre-2020 era when ‘black’ was lowercase; ‘African American’ has always carried the same capitalization that ‘Asian American,’ ‘Mexican American,’ ‘Italian American,’ etc. share.
+This was true even in the pre-2020 era when ‘black’ was lowercase; ‘African American’ carries the same capitalization that ‘Asian American,’ ‘Mexican American,’ ‘Italian American,’ etc. share.

-For comprehensive coverage of capitalization debates, the 2020 AP shift, and the NABJ/AP split on whether to capitalize White, see the companion [[black]] entry — the guidance is captured jointly across both pages because every source addresses the two terms together.
+For comprehensive coverage of capitalization debates, the 2020 AP shift, and the NABJ/AP split on whether to capitalize White, see the companion Black entry — the guidance is captured jointly across both pages because the guides that elaborate (Sierra Club, DSG, RET) address the two terms together; SEIU and Casey list them as separate word-style entries.

 History note